 Stacking Astrophotos with Hugin

-Note: The instructions on this page have already become obsolete, as the user interface of Hugin has completely changed.
-I will leave this page up, though, in the hope that some of the information may still be useful.
+Note: The instructions on this page have already become obsolete as a result of significant changes in the user interface of Hugin.
+I will keep this page online, though, in the hope that some of the information may still be useful.

 This page explains how to stack astrophotos with the panorama stitching software Hugin.
 This is useful whenever several exposures of the the same region of the sky need to be stacked in an attempt to create a single image with high signal-to-noise ratio and high dynamic range.
 In principal, Hugin can also correct, shift, and rotate the individual exposures.
 This allows the alignment and stacking of images that were taken without a tracking mount.

 Once Hugin has started, navigate to the tab labelled “Assistant” and click on the “Load images...” button to load all your images into the software.
 Alternatively, you can go to the “Images” tab and click the “Add individual images...” button.
 Ensure that only images showing the same part of the sky are loaded.